-Reading in a Box is a box of reading materials that organizes teaching reading in the most simplistic way.
+Reading Tools in a Box is a box of reading materials that organizes teaching reading in the most simplistic way.
 I know when I was a younger teacher, I thought reading was teaching all the phonic rules that I could possibly squeeze in for the year.
 I never realized that there was actually a scope and sequence to the way reading should be taught.

 Knowing little things now that I didn’t know has been so helpful.
 Knowing that I should begin teaching Closed Syllables first and spend a good deal of time on teaching this step has been a tremendous benefit for my students.
 Knowing that I need to teach Vowel-Consonant-e Syllables separately from teaching Vowel Team Syllables is huge!
 This way a student can get a foundation in place with spelling before being bombarded with so many spelling patterns.
 Also, knowing that the little jingle, “When two vowels go walking’, the first one does the talkin’ is not always true.